The declaration types

 # Here we load the module using a different name so that one could potentially

-# load a separate instance of it.
+# load several separate instances of it.

 load("some_module_path.txt",